-A significant portion of the Bank's income arises from transactions with related parties.
 Transactions with related parties are undertaken on terms agreed between the parties which may not necessarily be on arm's length basis.

 As per the Investment Policy (approved in July 2010), adequate due-diligence should be carried out before undertaking any investment exposure (whether to a related party or an outside investment).
 Additionally all the exposures to connected counterparties are justified only when undertaken for the clear commercial advantage for the Bank, when negotiated and undertaken on terms agreed between the parties which may not be necessary be on an arm's length basis and when included in the policy statement agreed with CBB.
-The investments in related parties need to be approved by the Board of Directors and a prior approval from CBB is also required.
+The investments in related parties need to be approved by the BOD and a prior approval from the CBB is also required.

-Significant balances with related parties at 31 December 2011 comprise:
+Significant balances with related parties at 31 December comprise:

-2011 2010
+2012 2011

-Assets 14,007,800 14,554,221
+Assets 13,640,614 14,007,800

-Liabilities 3,403,263 3,400,011
+Liabilities 3,387,450 3,403,263

-Restricted Investment Accounts 16,228,461 16,106,466
+Restricted Investment Accounts 16,122,978 16,228,461